hairyLemonLtd/laravel-cognito-auth/README.md

 [![StyleCI](https://styleci.io/repos/137779073/shield)](https://styleci.io/repos/137779073)

 This package provides a simple way to use AWS Cognito authentication in Laravel.
-The idea of this package, and some of the code, is based on the package from Pod-Point which you can find here: [Pod-Point/laravel-cognito-auth](https://github.com/Pod-Point/laravel-cognito-auth).
+The idea of this package, and some of the code, is based on the package from Blackbits(https://github.com/black-bits/laravel-cognito-auth) which in turn was based off Pod-Point which you can find here: [Pod-Point/laravel-cognito-auth](https://github.com/Pod-Point/laravel-cognito-auth).
 We decided to use it as a basis for our own package as we wanted to customize it in certain ways to fit our needs.
+Thank you to both Blackbits and Pod-Point.

 Currently we have the following features implemented in our package:
+(to check)
 - Registration and Confirmation E-Mail
 - Login
 - Remember Me Cookie